State Highway 3-A Bridge at Plum Creek

 Today, Caldwell County is known for its historic charm, scenic beauty, and a strong sense of community.
 It is home to several notable landmarks, including the Caldwell County Courthouse, which is listed on the National Register of Historic Places.
 The county continues to evolve and adapt, while also preserving its rich history and heritage.

-This timeline provides a concise overview of the key events in the history of Caldwell County, Texas.
+This timeline provides a condensed summary of the historical journey of Caldwell County, Texas.

 • 1848 - The Republic of Texas holds a land lottery and grants land in the area to settlers.